Queen station: Ontario Line

-By early 2023, construction had begun on the Ontario Line, a rapid transit line connecting the south loop of Line 1 Yonge–University to the east wing of Line 2 Bloor–Danforth, then extending north to Don Valley station, where the line will interchange with Line 5 Eglinton.
+By early 2023, construction had begun on the Ontario Line, a rapid transit line connecting the downtown loop of Line 1 Yonge–University to the eastern portion of Line 2 Bloor–Danforth at Pape station, then extending north to Don Valley station, where the line will interchange with Line 5 Eglinton.
 From Queen station, the line will also travel west to Exhibition.
 The section that was roughed-in for Lower Queen station will be modified and used to facilitate passenger transfers between Line 1 and the new line.
-The Ontario Line segment of the station will be drilled out of rock at a lower level than the existing Line 1 infrastructure.
+The Ontario Line segment of the station is being drilled out of rock below the level of the existing Line 1 station.